kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 Micah spent the night in a cell, with constant visitors, with gnats and similar sized flying and crawling insects, chemicals smells he couldn’t identify the source of, and possibly gases.
 The Creator confirmed for Micah, the arrest was just an elaborate hit.
 Micah says, they had an art installation made under the bed, but could never really make out the scene.

 Shortly before noon, Micah estimates, he was rushed out of Clayton County, encountering not a single true inmate through the entire process and handed over to a waiting DeKalb County Sheriff’s Deputy.
-After being placed in his SUV Micah started the long (when under attack) ride to DeKalb County Detention Center.
+After being placed in his SUV Micah started the long ride to DeKalb County Detention Center.

 While the Deputy appeared to verify the warrant, Micah again endured a sustained attack from either cloaked individuals whom he could not see or from outside and/or above the vehicle.
 Micah seen and felt numerous lasers.
 The lasers are not for pointing, but killing.
 Micah has experienced them before beginning in the Des Moines airport, where he was hit in the heart by what appeared to be a passing traveler.